mkdocstrings/griffe/docs/introduction.md

 griffe.inspect(...)
 ```

-To start exploring your API within Griffe data models, use the [`load`][griffe.load] function to load your package and access its various objects:
+To start exploring your API within Griffe data models, use the [`load`][griffelib.load] function to load your package and access its various objects:

 ```python
 import griffe